oaklandsmartvehicles/DrivingAgent-2020-melodic/README.md

 # SVC 2020 Repository Set Up
 This README includes everything you need to get your computer set up with ROS and the programs necessary to start messing around with the simulation.

+### Computer Setup
+- Download the correct Ubuntu distribution.
+All that really matters is that you download Ubuntu 18.04.
+The numbers after the "4" don't really matter.
+However, I chose to use [Ubuntu 18.04.5.](https://releases.ubuntu.com/18.04/)

 In order to generate the complete workspace, you must perform the follwoing tasks: